 Voluntary Norfolk manages a range of projects for local healthcare providers, recruiting, training and supporting over 600 volunteers for healthcare roles in GP surgeries, in hospitals and with individual clients in the community.
 Roles include:

-- Covid Response Volunteers: provide telephone friendship and support, carry out doorstep welfare checks and collect and deliver prescription medications and food, as well as other communication and community engagement activities.
+- Community Response Volunteers: provide telephone friendship and support, carry out doorstep welfare checks and collect and deliver prescription medications and food, as well as other communication and community engagement activities.

 - Health & Wellbeing Volunteers: offer support to people who are experiencing social isolation or facing the challenges of a long term health condition.
 Based in North and South Norfolk, they help to improve physical and emotional health, wellbeing and independence.

 - ERS Non-Emergency Patient Transport Service Volunteers use their own cars to transport patients to/from their homes and take them to essential medical appointments within East Anglia, and sometimes further afield.